Jerry Brown: 1980 presidential election

 In 1980, Brown challenged Carter for renomination.
 The press had anticipated his candidacy ever since he won re-election as governor in 1978 over the Republican Evelle Younger by 1.3 million votes, the largest margin in California history.
 But Brown had trouble gaining traction in both fundraising and polling for the presidential nomination.
 This was widely believed to be because of the more prominent candidate Senator Ted Kennedy of Massachusetts.
 Brown's 1980 platform, which he declared to be the natural result of combining Buckminster Fuller's visions of the future and E. F. Schumacher's theory of "Buddhist economics", was much expanded from 1976.
 His "era of limits" slogan was replaced by a promise to, in his words, "Protect the Earth, serve the people, and explore the universe".

 Three main planks of his platform were a call for a constitutional convention to ratify the Balanced Budget Amendment; a promise to increase funds for the space program as a "first step in bringing us toward a solar-powered space satellite to provide solar energy for this planet"; and, in the wake of the 1979 Three Mile Island accident, opposition to nuclear power.
 On the subject of the 1979 energy crisis, Brown decried the "Faustian bargain" that he claimed Carter had entered into with the oil industry, and declared that he would greatly increase federal funding of research into solar power.
 He endorsed the idea of mandatory non-military national service for the nation's youth.
 He suggested that the Defense Department cut back on support troops while beefing up the number of combat troops.

 Brown opposed Kennedy's call for universal national health insurance and opposed Carter's call for an employer mandate to provide catastrophic private health insurance, labeling it socialist.
 As an alternative, he suggested a program of tax credits for those who do not smoke or otherwise damage their health, saying: "Those who abuse their bodies should not abuse the rest of us by taking our tax dollars."
 Brown also called for expanding the use of acupuncture and midwifery.

 As Brown's campaign began to attract more members of what some more conservative commentators described as "the fringe", including activists like Jane Fonda, Tom Hayden, and Jesse Jackson, his polling numbers began to suffer.
 Brown received only 10 percent of the vote in the New Hampshire primary, and he was soon forced to announce that his decision to remain in the race would depend on a good showing in the Wisconsin primary.
-Although he had polled well there throughout the primary season, an attempt to film a live speech in Madison, the state's capital, into a special effects-filled, 30-minute commercial (produced and directed by Francis Ford Coppola) was disastrous.
+Although he had polled well there throughout the primary season, an attempt to film a live speech in Madison, the state's capital, and produce from it a special effects-filled, 30-minute commercial (produced and directed by Francis Ford Coppola) was disastrous.